swaptacular/swpt_trade/README.md

      different messages to be handled by different worker servers (sharding).

-   Also, one [RabbitMQ queue] must be configured on the broker instance, **for each worker server**, so that all incoming SMP messages for the creditors stored on the PostgreSQL server instance, are routed to this queue.
+   Also, **for each worker server** one [RabbitMQ queue] must be configured on the broker instance, so that all incoming SMP messages for the creditors managed by a given worker server instance, are routed to this queue.

    **Note:** If you execute the "configure" command (see below), with